hankbao/libreboot/docs/index.md

 ---
 title: Documentation
 ...

-Information about this release can be found at [release.html](release.html).
+Information about Libreboot releases can be found at [release.html](release.html).
 Always check [libreboot.org](/) for updates.

 Answers to [frequently asked questions about Libreboot](../faq/).